-Deciding when to use braid or monofilament as a main line might seem intuitive in most cases.
-But while one pro advocates braid for all bottomfishing, another says it inhibits bites in clear water, even with fluorocarbon leader.
-One says mono offers more abrasion resistance; another says braid does.
+Deciding when to use braid vs mono as a fishing line might seem intuitive in most cases.
+But while one pro advocates braided fishing line for all bottomfishing, another says it inhibits bites in clear water, even with fluorocarbon leader.
+One says monofilament offers more abrasion resistance; another says braided line does.

 As usual — easy ain’t easy in the braid vs. mono equation.
 And questions like "why use braided fishing line" or "when do you use braided fishing line" all of a sudden become a lot harder to answer.
 The nine experts we spoke to agreed on the following basic generalizations for the best fishing line in specific situations — with a few caveats:

 - Trolling: mono

 - Kite-fishing: mono